 Similar to Phishing, Spear Phishing requires extra effort from the attackers.
 They need to pay attention to the degree of uniqueness for the limited number of users they will target.

-Hard work pays off as the chances of users falling for the false emails are considerably higher in the case of spear phishing (an average of 4 emails sent per stolen credential).
+Hard work pays off as the chances of users falling for the false emails are considerably higher (an average of 4 emails sent per stolen credential).

 It comes in the form of an email, often from your domain name making it very convincing.
-Prevent this by not replying, but forwarding the email to your boss to verify it isn’t them.
+Prevent this by not replying.
+Forward the email to your boss to verify it isn’t them.

 A convincing call from the bank that asks you to verify your identity